Mangroves

 help in this effort).
 As the mud builds up and soil conditions improve,

 other plants can take root.
-Mangrove trees also reduce the damage
+A wall of mangroves trees can also reduce

 Sadly, despite the important role of mangroves, they are often looked